-Welcome to Music!
+Welcome to Music.

 “Music gives soul to the universe, wings to the mind, flight to the imagination, and life to everything.” - Plato

 We use an exciting website called Charanga Musical School in our Music lessons.
-This helps to teach musical knowledge and skills through learning to sing, play instruments, improvise and compose to many different pieces of music.
+This helps to teach musical knowledge and skills in spiral progression, through learning to sing, play instruments, improvise and compose to many different pieces of music.
 We use music from different cultures and genres throughout history as a starting point, including classical, jazz, reggae, hip hop, rock and pop.
 We perform in class at the end of every lesson.

 In Key Stage 1 children learn about key musical concepts through singing and playing percussion instruments, including djembe drums and glockenspiels.

 All Key Stage 2 children learn how to play the recorder in Year 3.
 They then continue to develop their musical knowledge and skills through singing and playing a variety of instruments, including glockenspiels, keyboards, various percussion instruments and steel pans.
-They also learn about and have the opportunity to have a go at playing other instruments such as the trumpet, trombone, saxophone and electric guitar.
+They also learn about and have the opportunity to have a go at playing other instruments such as the trumpet, trombone, saxophone, drum kit and electric guitar.

 Children in Key Stage 2 also have the opportunity to access Charanga Music World (YUMU) at home to support and enhance their musical learning.